khudgins/documentation/automation/overview/launch_configuration.rst

 A launch configuration is a definition that governs the resources provisioned to support a virtual machine.

-An enStratus launch configuration includes attaching, raiding, and encrypting volumes, configuration management runs such as Chef, as well as the firewall into which the server is started.
+An Enstratius launch configuration includes attaching, raiding, and encrypting volumes, configuration management runs such as Chef, as well as the firewall into which the server is started.